livechat/livechat-public-docs/README.md

 Hello 👋!

-This is the for all of the [LiveChat Platform documentation](https://developers.livechat.com/docs/).
+This is the repository for the [Platform documentation](https://developers.livechat.com/docs/).
 Our documents are written in the [MDX format](https://mdxjs.com/), so pay attention to our custom tags when contributing to the docs.

 ## Who we are

 Behind LiveChat, Inc. there is a team of [passionate people](https://www.livechat.com/team/) building online customer service software with online chat, help desk software, chatbot, and web analytics capabilities.

-With a suite of four products ([LiveChat](https://www.livechat.com/), [ChatBot](https://www.chatbot.com/), [HelpDesk](https://www.helpdesk.com/), [KnowledgeBase](https://www.knowledgebase.ai/)) and their powerful APIs, we power customer communication for 34,000 companies in 150 countries.
+With a suite of four products ([LiveChat](https://www.livechat.com/), [ChatBot](https://www.chatbot.com/), [HelpDesk](https://www.helpdesk.com/), [KnowledgeBase](https://www.knowledgebase.ai/)) and their powerful APIs, we power customer communication for 36,000 companies in 150 countries.

-[LiveChat Platform](https://developers.livechat.com/) is a range of products and services that can be used to build a variety of communication tools for businesses.
+[The Platform](https://developers.livechat.com/) is a range of products and services that can be used to build a variety of communication tools for businesses.
 Our [Developer Program](https://developers.livechat.com/) and [Marketplace](https://www.livechat.com/marketplace/) create an open ecosystem for developers, partners, and customers.

 ## Node version